 There is no shortage of sights and experiences in Stuttgart.
 Here are some of the things to see and do while you are here.

-The Canstatter Wasen outdoor events venue is most famous for hosting the Cannstatter Volksfest, which turns the site into a raucous but good-natured music, beer and cultural festival every October.
+The Cannstatter Wasen outdoor events venue is most famous for hosting the Cannstatter Volksfest, which turns the site into a raucous but good-natured music, beer and cultural festival every October.

 Porsche was founded in Stuttgart in 1931.
 The Porsche Museum pays tribute to the manufacturer's greatest creations, including 80 classic cars and a window into the Porsche workshop.

-Built in a striking Art Nouveau style, the Stuttgarter Markthalle is paradise for food and drink fans, with 33 separate stalls and a cornucopia of organic, delicious produce - not to mention three on-site restaurants.
+Built in a striking Art Nouveau style, the Stuttgarter Markthalle is a paradise for fans of good food and drinks, with 33 separate stalls and a cornucopia of organic, delicious produce - not to mention three on-site restaurants.

-Occupying 55 acres along the River Neckar, this is a popular park includes the home of VFB Stuttgart, is right next to the Mercedes Benz Museum and hosts the Spring Festival every year.
+Occupying 55 acres along the River Neckar, this popular park includes the home of VFB Stuttgart.
+It is also located right next to the Mercedes Benz Museum and hosts the Spring Festival every year.

-Schlossplatz (Castle Square) is the focal point of Mitte and home to the beautiful Neues Schloss.
-At Christmas, it is dominated by a huge skating rink and market, while outdoor concerts take place there all year round.
+The Schlossplatz (Palace Square) is the focal point of Mitte and home to the beautiful Neues Schloss.
+At Christmas, it is dominated by a huge ice skating rink and a Christmas market, while outdoor concerts take place there all year round.

-Stuttgart is filled with a number of helpful services that help residents and short-term guests get more out of their life there.
+Stuttgart is filled with a number of services that help residents and short-term guests get more out of their life here.